matjazpotocnik/ProcessFileEdit/README.md

 ### Include or exclude extensions
 Select to include or exclude files based on the extensions defined in Extension Filter.
-Include is default, so files matching extensions will be displayed in directory/file tree.
+Include is the default, so files matching extensions will be displayed in directory/file tree.

 ### Backup extension